d12frosted/elpa-mirror/melpa/evil-nerd-commenter-readme.txt

   - Place the commented out text above original text
   - Or place the original text above commented out text

+`evilnc-yank-and-comment-operator' (un)comment&yank text in one shot.

-We defined comment text object "c" which can have multi-lines.
+Comment text object "c" is defined.
+It can have multi-lines.
 Press "vac" to select outer object (comment with limiters).
 Press "vic" to select inner object (comment without limiter).